Added link to the community announcement post.

 Flagships including & after 8-series are supposed to receive 3 major Android versions and 4 years of security updates.
 The Nord / Nord CE line should receive 2 major and 3y security.
 The Nord N line receive only 1 major and 3y security updates.
 These are relative to the device's launch OS, and don't compound (i.e. the max support period for each device is whatever the number of security-years are).

-With that out of the way, here are the devices that will receive OOS13 in time:
+With that out of the way, here are the devices that will receive OOS13 in time, or have already received it in some form:

 - Nord CE, Nord CE 2, Nord CE 2 Lite